Normation/rudder-api-doc/src/relay-api/introduction.md

 ## Response format

-All responses from the API are in the JSON format.
+All responses from the API (except for remote run, shared files and shared folder that do not use it for compatibility) are in the JSON format.

 <pre class="language-json"><code>{
   <span class="str">"action"</span>: <span class="tag">The name of the called function</span>,